eda3/edv/docs-en/01_implementation_plan/03_phases_overview.md

 The immediate focus is on completing the remaining components of Phase 2:

-1. Implement timeline data model and basic editing features
+1. Finalize advanced timeline features and operations
+2. Complete project state persistence with optimized serialization
+3. Implement comprehensive timeline validation
-2. Complete user documentation for existing functionality
+4. Enhance documentation for existing functionality
-3. Enhance test coverage for audio and subtitle components
+5. Improve test coverage for all components

 See the [Implementation Priorities](05_priorities.md) and [Development Timeline](04_timeline.md) for more details on current progress and updated schedules.